 1. The first thing we do before pouring the kuih kapit batter into the mold is to heat the empty kuih kapit molds on the charcoal.
 When it’s hot enough we oil the 2 sides (mold) and reheat again.

-2. After awhile we will pour the kuih kapit into the mold (1 side only), allow the extra batter to drain off and place the mold on the BBQ stove.
+2. After awhile we will pour the kuih kapit into the mold (1 side only), allow the extra batter to drip off and place the mold on the BBQ stove.
 Remember to ‘lock’ the mold handle.

 3. There will be hardened batter surrounding the mold.
 Now take the knife and scrap them off.
 Return the mold to the fire.